guardian/ab-testing/README.md

 <small>ab-core is a peer-dependency of ab-react so you need both installed if you want to use the provider</small>

-## This is a client-side AB Testing Library
+## What does this client-side A/B testing library do?

 This library: